acloudmovingby/graphit/README.md

 ![Visualization of the call graph of a Scala file](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.png?raw=true)

-Neat!
-What graphit is doing here is sending your graph information to an open-source site called GraphvizOnline ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline)).
-The site automatically runs the Graphviz CLI program mentioned above, but does it in the browser.
+Graphit is sending your graph information to the open-source site GraphvizOnline ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline)).
+The site automatically runs Graphviz in the browser.

-Note: Because this site is not affilated with graphit, be mindful of using it with confidential source code.
-To be honest, though, it's highly unlikely anyone is using that site to skim production code call graphs from Scala programmers...

 ### Other Stuff Graphit Can Do